bgschiller/pixyll/_posts/2019-05-03-two-sorted-lists.md

 - When you really want to accept _all_ behavior of parent class (even future changes we don't know about yet).
 I did this in [bgschiller/citrus](https://github.com/bgschiller/citrus) because I wanted the derived objects to be able to be treated as if they were the parent type in all situations.
 - When it's the way a framework wants you to customize behavior.
 Django's Class-based Views are a good example of this.
-- When there's some weird metaprogramming going on.
+- When there's some weird metaclass going on.
 Think SqlAlchemy's DeclarativeBase models, or WTForms classes.

 ### References